sanjayk0330/zero-waste-recipe/README.md

 ## Cuisine Correlation and Clustering

 In order to consider the users' preference, we created a metric for determining the distance between two cuisines based on their ingredients.
-This can by calculated through their correlation where cuisines with high correlation have low distance between them.
+This can be calculated through their correlation where cuisines with high correlation have low distance between them.
 Below, we are attaching a heat map which shows the relation between the cuisines.

 <p align="center">
 <img src="/image/cuisine_similarity_heatmap.png" width="600"/>